-Domain Registration Validation Requirement Changes
+Domain Registration Validation Requirements

 The governing body for domain names on the internet - the Internet Corporation of Names and Numbers (ICANN)- applied new rules on identity validation when changes are made to a registered domain name.
-These changes go into affect as of January 2014 and involve all domain registrars and generic top-level domains (gTLDs).
+These changes went into affect as of January 2014 and involve all domain registrars and generic top-level domains (gTLDs).
 Domain registrars are required to verify customers when the customer makes certain changes to the domain registration information.

 When do you need to verify?